-The sheer scale of the McDonald’s shareholder return program is astonishing.
-In the roughly four-and-a-half years since the beginning of 2015 the company has spent a cumulative total of $42.5 billion returning cash to its shareholders since the beginning of 2015.
-For those interested roughly $14.5 billion of that went on cash dividends and the rest on stock repurchases).
-Total net profit for the period came to a little over $23 billion.
+The sheer scale of the McDonald’s (MCD) shareholder return program is astonishing.
+The firm has spent a cumulative total of $42.5b returning cash to its shareholders since the beginning of 2015.
+For those interested, roughly $14.5b of that went on cash dividends, with the rest on stock repurchases.
+Total net profit for the period amounted to just over $23b.

-In light of that discrepancy many McDonald’s shareholders will be tempted to channel their inner Jean-Claude Pitrel, a character in the Hollywood film Taken.
-When challenged by Liam Neeson’s character the corrupt French cop replies something like this: “My salary is X. My expenses are Y. As long as my needs are met I do not care where the difference comes from”.
+In light of that discrepancy, many McDonald’s shareholders will be tempted to channel their inner Jean-Claude Pitrel, a character in the Hollywood film Taken.
+When challenged by Liam Neeson’s character, the corrupt French cop replies something like this: “My salary is X. My expenses are Y. As long as my needs are met I do not care where the difference comes from”.
 Well, we know full well where the difference comes from in this case: debt.
 Net of cash, it stood at just under $13b at the start of 2015, rising to over $30b by the end of H1 2019.
 At first glance, that trend looks unsustainable.

-For shareholders worrying that this represents irresponsibility on behalf of management I’d offer three caveats.
+For shareholders worrying that this represents irresponsibility on behalf of management, I would offer three counter points.
 Firstly, check out how much McDonald’s actually pays to service its debt.
-Back in 2015 the company paid $640 million in annual interest, equivalent to an effective interest rate of 4% on it year-end debt position.
-Last year the company paid $980 million, or around 3.2%.
-Despite net debt more than doubling its interest expense as a proportion of profit is actually pretty much the same.
+Back in 2015, the company paid $640m in annual interest, equivalent to an effective interest rate of 4% on it year-end debt position.
+That had risen to $980m last year, or around 3.2%.
+Despite net debt more than doubling, interest expense as a proportion of profit remains largely unchanged.

-Finally it’s worth bearing in mind the nature of McDonald’s debt obligations.
-The vast-majority, over 90%, is fixed-rate debt, and so there is little interest-rate risk here.
-Not only that, but well over half (around $19 billion) isn’t due anytime in the next five years.
-I’d also add that McDonald’s would generate $1b per year in post-dividend free cash flow if it simply ceased buying back stock it.
+Finally, it is worth bearing in mind the nature of the company’s debt obligations.
+The vast-majority carries a fixed rate, so there is little-to-no interest-rate risk in total.
+Not only that, but well over half (around $19b) isn’t due anytime in the next five years.
+I would also add that McDonald’s would generate $1b per year in post-dividend free cash flow if it simply ceased buying back stock it.

-Right now McDonald’s stock trades around the $215 point.
-That makes for a price-to-earnings ratio of 26.8 which, needless to say, looks pretty steep.
-On a debt-adjusted basis things look even richer: if we add the roughly $40 per share that McDonald’s carries in net debt onto the share price then it makes for a ‘debt-adjusted’ P/E ratio of over 30.
-As I’ve said previously the biggest risk to buying McDonald’s stock right now comes not from the business, or indeed its debt load, but its valuation.
+McDonald’s stock currently trades around the $215 point.
+That makes for a price-earnings ratio of 26.8 which, needless to say, looks pretty steep.
+Things look even richer on a debt-adjusted basis.
+As said previously, the biggest risk to buying McDonald’s stock right now comes not from the business, or indeed its debt load, but the valuation.